ivanbaradi/Ninja-House/game-versions.md

     - NH101 Rank - player's Ninja Heroes 101 group rank
     - Account Age - player's Roblox account age in days, weeks, and years
 - Added player leaderstats displaying the Roblox player's Display Name or username with their NH101 rank
+- Added Powerhouse Generator where players can use operators to enable or disable outdoor accessories